 NOTE: I wrote this page in 2014.
 Here are some updates in 2023:

-- Some C-Media CM6206 devices show up in the OS, but no sound will flow until you send them specific configuration packets.
+- I’ve read that some C-Media CM6206 devices show up in MacOS, but no sound will flow until you send them specific configuration packets.
 (I have not experienced this problem with the 2 devices I tested below.)
-The CM6206 Enabler software was developed to fix it, but it’s 32bit and won’t function in modern versions of MacOS.
+The CM6206 Enabler software was developed to fix the problem, but it’s 32bit and won’t function in modern versions of MacOS.
 There is a 64bit update on github.

 - There are reports that recent MacOS versions broke compatibility with these devices in more serious ways.
 In Feb 2023 I tested on an Intel iMac with MacOS Catalina (10.15.7) and an Apple Silicon Mac Studio with MacOS Monterey (12.6.3).
 Everything worked fine (device appeared in Sound prefs and Audio MIDI Setup, all 8 channels worked).